-As per article 50 bis of Law 18.046, Directors who have been found at any time within the last eighteen months in any of the following circumstances, will not be considered independent:
+As per article 50 bis of Law 18.046, the Comisión para el Mercado Financiero ("CMF") may determine the requirements and conditions that shall be fulfilled by Directors to be considered as independent.
+Nonetheless, Directors who have been found at any time within the last eighteen months in any of the following circumstances, will not be considered independent:

-- 1) Maintained any economic, professional, credit or commercial connection, interest or dependence, of a relevant nature and volume, with the Company, the other companies of the group of which its part, parent company, or with the principal executives of any of them, or past Directors, managers, administrators, chief executives or advisors of these. - 2) Maintained a relationship of kinship up to the second degree of consanguinity or affinity, with the persons indicated in the previous number. - 3) Were Directors, managers, administrators or main executives of non-profit organizations that have received contributions or relevant donations from the persons indicated in number 1). - 4) Were shareholders or shareholders that have owned or controlled, directly or indirectly, 10% or more of the capital; Directors; managers; administrators or senior executives of entities that have provided legal or consulting services, for relevant amounts, or of external audit, to the persons indicated in number 1). - 5) Were partners or shareholders that have owned or controlled, directly or indirectly, 10% or more of the capital; Directors; managers; administrators or senior executives of the main competitors, suppliers or customers of the Company.
+- 1) Maintained any economic, professional, credit or commercial connection, interest or dependence, of a relevant nature and volume, with the Company, the other companies of the group of which its part, parent company, or with the principal executives of any of them, or past Directors, managers, administrators, chief executives or advisors of these.
+The CMF may set forth the general criteria to determine what shall be understood a as relevant volume or nature. - 2) Maintained a relationship of kinship up to the second degree of consanguinity or affinity, with the persons indicated in the previous number. - 3) Were Directors, managers, administrators or main executives of non-profit organizations that have received contributions or relevant donations from the persons indicated in number 1). - 4) Were shareholders or shareholders that have owned or controlled, directly or indirectly, 10% or more of the capital; Directors; managers; administrators or senior executives of entities that have provided legal or consulting services, for relevant amounts, or of external audit, to the persons indicated in number 1). - 5) Were partners or shareholders that have owned or controlled, directly or indirectly, 10% or more of the capital; Directors; managers; administrators or senior executives of the main competitors, suppliers or customers of the Company.